Cutoff for a class of auto-regressive models with vanishing additive noise: Some background

-where $n$ is a large parameter.
-To overcome numerical problems arising from the truncation \cite{Chopin2010}, one can utilize a Gibbs sampler to sample from this measure.
-Standard concentration inequalities (see \cite{ottolini2021birthday}) show that the mixing time of the Gibbs sampler is only mildly affected by the constraint for $n$ large, as long as $e_i\in (0,1)$ for all $1\leq i\leq d$.
-Then, up to a translation and dilation, the problem boils down to the understanding of the auto-regressive model with the $Z_k$'s being standard normals, and $\|X_0\|=O(\sqrt n)$. \\ \\ As a corollary of Theorem \ref{maintheorem}, we obtain that the mixing time for the Gibbs sampler associated to $\pi$ is of order $\ln n$ as long as $e_i>0$.
+on the unit cube, where $n$ is a large parameter. \\ \\ The case $g_i\equiv 0$ (equivalently, $e_i\equiv 1$) corresponds to a prior situation where only the discrepancies in the likelihoods $x_i-x_j$ in different groups are taken into account, which are weighted by the $c_{ij}$s in the network.
+For $n$ large, this is referred to as the \emph{almost exchangeable} case since a sample from $\pi$ will typically consists of a point where all coordinates $x_i$s are roughly equal -- i.e., the result of the experiment on a given person is mildly affected by his/her group. \\ \\ After (sufficient) data are collected from each group, central limit theorem considerations lead to an approximately Gaussian Bayesian factor.
+In the measure $Q$, this is represented by the coefficients $g_i$ becoming positive (equivalently, $e_i\in (0,1)$).
+We refer to the last chapter of \cite{ottolini2021birthday} or \cite{Diaconis2022} for more background.\\ \\ To overcome numerical problems arising from the truncation \cite{Genz1992}, a first approach is to use rejection sampling.
+Alternatively, one can utilize a Gibbs sampler, since sampling from one-dimensional truncated normal distributions can be done efficiently \cite{Chopin2010}.
+Standard concentration inequalities (see \cite{ottolini2021birthday}) show that the mixing time of the Gibbs sampler is only mildly affected by the truncation for $n$ large, as long as $e_i\in (0,1)$ for all $1\leq i\leq d$.
+Then, the problem boils down to the understanding of the auto-regressive model with the $Z_k$'s being standard normals. \\ \\ As a corollary of Theorem \ref{maintheorem}, we obtain that the mixing time for the Gibbs sampler associated to $\pi^{(n)}$ is of order $\log n$ as long as $e_i>0$.
 The case $e_i\equiv 1$ behaves rather differently and the mixing time becomes instead of order $n$ (see \cite{gerencser2020rates}).